evannetwork/api-blockchain-core/docs/identity_based_profile.rst

 Identity Based Profile
 ======================

 On the evan.network a profile is simply a `Data Contract <https://evannetwork.github.io/docs/developers/concepts/data-contract.html>`_.
-The data can be initialy by the owner of the profile but when `permissions <https://evannetwork.github.io/docs/developers/concepts/smart-contract-permissioning.html>`_ are granted other members can also the data.
-Similarly to under stand what an identity based profile is we need to look into roles and permissions.
+The data can initially only be edited by the owner of the profile but when `permissions <https://evannetwork.github.io/docs/developers/concepts/smart-contract-permissioning.html>`_ are granted other members can also edit the data.

 An identity based profile is also a data contract but the owner of the data contract is another contract which we shall call the identity contract.
-The previous implementations were all account based profiles on the evan.network but now all the new users will be using identity based profiles.
+The previous implementations were all account based profiles on the evan.network but now all new users will be using identity based profiles.

 .. figure::  /_static/Identity_based_profile.png
    :align: center